PBSPED Mild/Moderate, 2018-2020 and MEd SPED, Leadership & Research 2020-2022 Cohort

 What COE degree(s) have you earned?

-I earned my Post Baccalaureate Certificate in SPED (Mild/Moderate PreK through 3rd), and I am a current Master of Education in SPED (Interdisciplinary) student.
+I earned my Post Baccalaureate Certificate in SPED (Mild/Moderate PreK through 3rd), and I am a current Master of Education in SPED (Interdisciplinary, Leadership & Research) student.

 How did you become interested in the field of special education?